hotosm/tasking-manager/docs/setup-development.md

 To get your token on the production or staging Tasking Manager instances, after sign in in the browser, inspect a network request and search for the `Authorization` field in the request headers section.

 ### DevOps
-If you encounter any issues while setting up a dev environment, please visit our [FAQ ❓ page](./setup-development-faqs.md) to find possible solutions.

 # Docker